Latin phonology and orthography: Letterforms

-The forms of the Latin alphabet used during the Classical period did not distinguish between upper case and lower case.
-Roman inscriptions typically use Roman square capitals, which resemble modern capitals, and handwritten text often uses old Roman cursive, which includes letterforms similar to modern lowercase.
+In Classical times there was no modern-like distinction between upper case and lower case.
+Inscriptions typically use square capitals, in letterforms largely corresponding to modern upper-case, and handwritten text was generally in the form of cursive, which includes letterforms corresponding to modern lowercase.

 Letters and phonemes

-In ancient Latin spelling, individual letters mostly corresponded to individual phonemes, with three main exceptions:
+In Classical spelling, individual letters mainly corresponded to individual phonemes (alphabetic principle).
+Exceptions include: